Here is a look at the life of Baseball Hall of Fame player Hank Aaron.

 Marriages: Billye Williams (1973-January 22, 2021, his death); Barbara Lucas (1953-1971, divorced)

 Children: with Billye Williams: adopted her daughter, Ceci; with Barbara Lucas: Dorinda, twins Lary and Gary (Gary died in the hospital), Hank Jr. and Gaile

 Statistics in his 23-season career include 3,771 hits, 755 home runs and a batting average of .305.

 Selected for 25 Major League Baseball All-Star games.

 Nicknamed “Hammerin’ Hank.”

 The Atlanta Braves and the Milwaukee Brewers have both retired his jersey number, 44.

-His brother, Tommie, also played Major League Baseball.
+His brother, Tommie, was also a MLB player.

 1951 - Begins playing for the Negro American League’s Indianapolis Clowns.

 April 13, 1954 - Makes his MLB debut with the Milwaukee Braves.